eragon226/Cyber-Security-Resources/README.md

 [Cyber security course 3](https://mega.nz/folder/r0ZDyQDB#zW1jF76lYqwtRhgulJ4DTw)

-If you are looking any cyber security course for free then search in this website => [Link](https://freeeducationweb.com/category/category/security/)
+If you are looking for any cyber security course for free then search in this website => [Link](https://freeeducationweb.com/category/category/security/)

 [How to attack open server](https://mega.nz/file/Mc8xzCAS#3LN1qDJjYUloepTSmdDESaO6uqSsQpM92_tkwYoQfO4)